 The British Association for Sexual Health and HIV - BASHH - was formed through the merger, in 2003, of the Medical Society for the Study of Venereal Diseases (MSSVD, established 1922) and the Association for Genitourinary Medicine (AGUM, established 1992).
 The object of BASHH is:

-- To promote, encourage and improve the study and practice of diagnosing, treating and managing sexually transmitted infections, HIV and other sexual health problems
+To promote, encourage and improve the study of and the practise of diagnosing, treating and managing sexually transmitted infections, HIV and other sexual health problems.

 The Association membership includes medical practitioners, Nurses, Health Advisers, scientists in the field of medicine and other healthcare workers who have shown a commitment to the specialty, who have been duly elected Fellows, Members and Honorary Fellows.
 Criteria for commitment to the specialty are that the applicant should be currently working in or have contributed to the specialty or an allied field.
 Honorary Life Fellowship may be conferred on persons, including those not medically qualified, who have given distinguished service to the Association.